Last Updated on February 16, 2022 by Anne-Marie

 Don’t make it more than a day.
 You don’t want the pasta getting too soggy from the dressing.

-What to serve with this easy pasta salad
+What to serve with this easy side dish

 Serve this easy to make side dish with Smoked Beer Can Chicken at your next barbecue.